Second Cancers After Hodgkin Lymphoma

-Cancer survivors can be affected by a number of health problems, but often their greatest concern is facing cancer again.
+Cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
 If a cancer comes back after treatment it is called a recurrence.
 But some cancer survivors may develop another type of cancer later.
 This is called a second cancer.
-No matter what type of cancer you have had, it’s still possible to get another (new) cancer, even after surviving the first.
-In fact, certain types of cancer and cancer treatments can be linked to a higher risk of certain second cancers.

-People who have had Hodgkin disease can get any type of second cancer, but research has found they have an increased risk of:
+People who have had Hodgkin lymphoma can get any type of second cancer, but research has found they have an increased risk of certain cancers, including:

 - Leukemia and myelodysplastic syndrome (MDS)

 - Non-Hodgkin lymphoma